jjblum/INTCATCH-BoatUserManual-HTML/equipment.rst

 the boat would bank sharply whenever you tried to thrust forward.
 But if the boat has a reverse pair, the reaction torque from both propellers cancels each other out, and the boat will drive straight.

-The most commonly used propeller is the [INFO ABOUT PROPS]
+The most commonly used propeller is the Graupner 45 mm diameter prop.

-The propeller with part number that ends in "L", e.g. 2317.51L is a reverse pitch propeller.
+The propeller with part number that ends in "L", e.g. 2317.45L is a reverse pitch propeller.
 It is mounted to the left (port) side drive train.

 .. image:: _static/images/reverse_prop_pair.jpg
    :alt: reverse propeller pair
+   :height: 480px
+   :align: center

 :ref:`Top of this page <equipment>`